911 Pine Street, Floor Two, Seattle, WA 98101

-BjarkoSerra Architects was founded in 1992 and has grown their distinguished status in Seattle’s design scene ever since, with varied project types including office spaces.
-The firm has had the privilege of being featured in a long list of noteworthy publications such as The New York Times, Luxe, Arcade, Dwell, Seattle Homes and Lifestyles, Seattle Magazine/Northwest Home and Garden, Pacific Northwest and Seattle Metropolitan.
-The firm is led by its founders Greg Bjarko and Chris Serra met as architecture students in Bozeman, Montana, and ended up blending their expertise after gaining experience with other firms.
+Founded in 1992, BjarkoSerra Architects has established itself as one of Seattle’s leading architecture and design firms.
+It specializes in a variety of project types, including office spaces.
+The firm has had the privilege of being featured in a long list of noteworthy publications such as The New York Times, Luxe, Arcade, Dwell, Seattle Homes and Lifestyles, Seattle Magazine/Northwest Home and Garden, Pacific Northwest, and Seattle Metropolitan.
+The firm is led by its founders Greg Bjarko and Chris Serra, who first met as architecture students in Bozeman, Montana, and ended up blending their expertise after gaining experience with other firms.
 BjarkoSerra has been honored with the AIA Honor Award commendation and the AIA Home of the Month designation.
-Though their presence in office design is just now growing, their notable reputation and widespread achievement makes them stand out.

 BjarkoSerra worked in close collaboration with the core team of designers at FiftyThree — a company that creates graphic application software and tools — to carefully fold their vision and brand into a large loft in one of Pioneer Square’s historic buildings.
 Exposed brick walls and wood paneled ceilings, exposed wood columns, well-placed can lighting, and white locker desks make the office feel all at once rustic and urban.
 The development included 4,800 square feet of office space, two conference rooms, a group design review area, a kitchen and dining area, a shop space, and two standalone work rooms.

-CollinsWoerman anchors its principles and processes on a highly-collaborative working environment, based in timeless, expressive, and most of all, sustainable designs.
-It has been serving Seattle since 1988 and to this day is personally overseen by its co-founders Arlan Collins and Mark Woerman, they have been planning and designing what now reaches an estimated $1B a year in construction value, and they are adept at a range of project types, including office, healthcare, residential, and science/technology.
-Collins is a registered architect in Washington, Idaho, California, Utah, Massachusetts, Missouri, North Dakota, Hawaii, and British Columbia, and he received his Bachelor of Architecture from the University of Idaho.
+CollinsWoerman anchors its principles and processes on a highly-collaborative working environment and bases its themes on timeless, expressive, and most of all, sustainable designs.
+It has been serving Seattle since 1988 and to this day is personally overseen by its co-founders Arlan Collins and Mark Woerman.
+Together they have been planning and designing what now reaches an estimated $1B a year in construction value, and are adept at a range of project types, including office, healthcare, residential, and science/technology.
+Collins is a registered architect in Washington, Idaho, California, Utah, Massachusetts, Missouri, North Dakota, Hawaii, and British Columbia.
+He received his Bachelor of Architecture from the University of Idaho.
 Woerman is an AIA member, as well as LEED AP BD + C certified, and he also received his Bachelor of Architecture from the University of Idaho and completed graduate studies in Arctic Engineering at the University of Alaska.
-CollinsWoerman owns Sustainable Living Innovations, a project delivery company reduces construction timeframes by up to 60 percent.
+CollinsWoerman owns Sustainable Living Innovations, a project delivery company that reduces construction timeframes by up to 60 percent.

-Shed bases their design values around the healthy integration of pragmatism and idealism.
-Their team is highly versatile and works on restaurants, mixed-use commercial spaces, residences, and offices.
+Shed bases its design values around the healthy integration of pragmatism and idealism.
+Its team is highly versatile and works on restaurants, mixed-use commercial spaces, residences, and offices.
 Shed has taken on projects ranging from $250k to $25M.
 Principal Thomas Schaer received his Master of Architecture from the University of Washington and received his undergraduate degree in business administration from Babson College.
 Principal Prentiss Hale also earned his Masters of Architecture from the University of Washington and has an undergraduate degree in history from Yale University.
-The firm’s work has been recognized in Gray Magazine, Inhabitat, 1889 Magazine, Remodelista, Curbed, the Seattle Met, Seattle Magazine and the Seattle Times, among others.
+The firm’s work has been recognized in Gray Magazine, Inhabitat, 1889 Magazine, Remodelista, Curbed, the Seattle Met, Seattle Magazine, and the Seattle Times, among others.
 Its designs are ever-growing in theme and influence which is further heightened by its active mission to seek out new and challenging projects to further develop its skills.
 Although the firm does not confine itself to a group or particular architectural themes, its work is best recognized by its excellent use of space and light, as well as its thoughtful material choices and fine attention to detail.
 The firm emphasizes the importance of collaborating closely with its clients throughout the entire process, always keeping them in the loop.

 The repurposing of a historical building in Seattle’s Pioneer Square created a contemporary, open office space that maintained original brick elements.
 The addition of cube-shaped quiet areas, hanging lightbulbs, exposed piping, and wooden ceiling beams, as well as a raw wooden interior furniture touches, imbues the space with a refined, rustic aesthetic.
 The Belltown Office Space tasked Shed with crafting accessibility, cost reduction and design appeal in the 21k-square-foot concrete and timber building.
 Shed envisioned seismic retrofit work, a simplified structural design, a basement parking level, a new elevator, and a grand rooftop deck.
 The interior’s original heavy timber and concrete finishes were revealed, and new core-containing bathrooms added.